daviteiixeira/ProjectPersonalPage/README.md

+# About
+A simple personal page.

+# Technologs
+- Html
+- Css
+- JavaScript

+All technologs in your state pure.

-# ProjectPersonalPage
+# Result
-A simple project for to exercise my skills using the basic of front-end.
+Click here for to see the result: